lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 {: #Fig--NIDD title='SCHC entities placed when using Non-IP Delivery (NIDD) 3GPP Sevices'}

-In the two scenarios using NIDD, SCHC entities are located almost in top of the stack.
-In the terminal, it may be implemented by a application utilizing the NB-IoT connectivity services.
-In the network side, the SCHC entities are located in the Application Server (AS).
-The IP tunneling scenario requires that the Application Server sends the compressed packet over an IP connection that is terminated by the 3GPP core network.
-If instead the SCEF services are used, then it is possible to utilize a API call to transfer the SCHC packets between the core network and the AS, also an IP tunnel could be established by the AS, if negotiated with the SCEF.
 ## Parameters for Static Context Header Compression
 ### SCHC Context initialization
 The static context is handled in the application layer level, consequently the contexts are required to be distributed according to the applications own capabilities, perhaps utilizing IP data transmissions up to context initialization.
 Also the same IP tunneling or SCEF services used later for the SCHC packets transport may be used by the applications in both ends to deliver the static contexts to be used.